apache/doris/docs/en/extending-doris/udf/user-defined-function.md

     )
     ```

-    If the user's UDF function also depends on other third-party libraries, you need to declare include, lib, and add dependencies in `add_library`.
+    If the user's UDF function also depends on other thirdparty libraries, you need to declare include, lib, and add dependencies in `add_library`.

 The complete directory structure after all files are prepared is as follows:

 ```
-    ├── third_party
+    ├── thirdparty
     │ │── include
     │ │ └── udf.h
     │ └── lib